DivyKalyani05/BBL-434-Assignment1/README.md

-30th Jan
-for the main solution i have used a deletion technique where i first found out the ORI via AT rich site method rather than the GC Skew method , as i researched and found out that the GC skew method gives out a weak signal for smaller sequences like plasmids.
+For the main solution, I implemented a restriction-site–based plasmid redesign approach in which an already functional plasmid sequence is edited to conform to a user-provided design specification.
+The origin of replication (ORI) is first identified using an AT-rich region detection method, rather than GC skew.
+This choice was made because GC skew analysis typically produces a weaker or ambiguous signal for short circular DNA sequences such as plasmids, particularly in the provided test case.
-I then loaded the markers.tab and deleted the MCS which were absent in design.txt but present in markers.tab file , while protecting the ORI Region... this is similar to the example test case provided
+After ORI detection, the markers.tab file is loaded as a reference dictionary of valid restriction sites.
+Any restriction sites present in the plasmid but absent in design.txt are removed, while the ORI region is explicitly protected from modification.
+This behavior mirrors the example test case provided, where the EcoRI site must be removed from the pUC19 sequence.
-I used this as my primary solution cause when i read about plasmids i found that they have more things in their sequence ,apart from ORI region MCS and antibiotic inhibitor sights, which remain preserved in this solution.

-8th Feb
-In my latest commit on 8th Feb i also added the widely used easier method , though wrong in my opinion to my submission as an alternate solution , where I detect the ORI region and extract the replication site , and ultimately add all the required MCS and antibiotic resistance sites to make a new plasmid.
-This method though will cause the plasmid to not work in that particular microorganism according to my research.
+This approach preserves all other functional regions of the plasmid.
+Since real plasmids contain several essential elements beyond the ORI, MCS, and antibiotic resistance sites, editing an existing plasmid ensures that these components remain intact.

+In a later commit (8th Feb), an alternate plasmid construction approach was added for comparison.
+In this method, the ORI is detected, extracted, and used as the basis for assembling a new plasmid by appending the required restriction sites and antibiotic resistance markers specified in the design file.This solution is included as an exploratory implementation to contrast with the primary approach.
+While it demonstrates plasmid construction logic, it does not preserve the full regulatory and replication machinery of the original plasmid, which may limit functionality in the target microorganism.